-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS May 26, 2016 MERIT MEDICAL SYSTEMS, INC.
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS May 24, 2017 MERIT MEDICAL SYSTEMS, INC.

-You are cordially invited to attend the Annual Meeting of Shareholders of Merit Medical Systems, Inc. (the "Company"), which will be held on Thursday, May 26, 2016, at 3:00 p.m., at the Company's corporate offices at 1600 West Merit Parkway, South Jordan, Utah, 84095 (the "Annual Meeting"), for the following purposes:
+You are cordially invited to attend the Annual Meeting of Shareholders of Merit Medical Systems, Inc. (the "Company"), which will be held on Wednesday, May 24, 2017, at 3:00 p.m., at the Company's corporate offices at 1600 West Merit Parkway, South Jordan, Utah, 84095 (the "Annual Meeting"), for the following purposes:

-- (1) To elect three directors of the Company, to serve until the Annual Meeting of the Company's Shareholders in 2019 and until their respective successors have been duly elected and qualified; - (2) To conduct an advisory vote on a non-binding resolution to approve the compensation of the Company's named executive officers: - (3) To consider and vote upon a proposal to ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2016; - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) To elect three directors of the Company, to serve until the Annual Meeting of the Company's Shareholders in 2020 and until their respective successors have been duly elected and qualified; - (2) To conduct an advisory vote on a non-binding resolution to approve the compensation of the Company's named executive officers: - (3) To conduct an advisory vote on a non-binding resolution to determine whether, during the next six years, the Company's shareholders will be asked to approve the compensation of the Company's named executive officers every one, two or three years; - (4) To consider and vote upon a proposal to ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2017; - (5) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-The Board of Directors has fixed the close of business on March 28, 2016 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on March 28, 2017 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.